 You are able to use a FAFSA calculator to get an estimate of how much financial aid you can expect.

-- CSS Profile - The CSS/Financial Aid Profile is unique to many private colleges and universities who require you to complete the CSS Profile.
-These colleges and universities use the CSS Profile to determine what non-government financial aid you are eligible to receive.
-To complete the CSS Profile online, go to https://profileonline.collegeboard.com/prf/index.jsp.
-Be sure to check with your school’s financial aid office as to whether or not they require you to complete the CSS Profile.
+CSS Profile - The CSS/ Financial Aid Profile is unique to many private colleges and universities who require you to complete the CSS Profile.
+These colleges and universities use the CSS Profile to determine what non-government financial aid you are eligible to recieve.
+To complete the CSS Profile online, visit College Board.
+Be sure to ehck with your school's financial aid office as to whether or not they require you to complete the CSS Profile.

 - Search the web.
 Use your talents to help bring in financial aid for college.
 For example, if you are a writer, there are several contests on the web and maybe even in your city that hold writing contests and give award money to the top 3 winners.
 Be creative in finding financial aid for college.

-Hopefully with all the above information, finding opportunities to receive financial aid for college is a little easier.
+Hopefully, with the above information, finding opportunities to receive financial aid for college is a little easier.
 You are not just confined to the FAFSA.
-Go beyond, and seek out all your financial aid options.
+Go Bbeyond and seek out all your financial aid options.
 It just may make a huge difference in your financial future.
 If you need further help in delving into all your financial aid options for college, please make it easier on yourself and look at our financial aid solutions.